 Sept 23 (Reuters) - Some U.S. stocks on the move on Monday:

-U.S. stocks opened mixed as traders balanced upbeat data from Germany and China with angst about the timing of Federal Reserve tapering as more top Fed officials took to the speakers' circuit.
-The Dow Jones industrial average was down 0.07 percent, the S&P 500 was down 0.27 percent and the Nasdaq Composite was up 0.3 percent.
+U.S. stocks fell as comments by a Federal Reserve official and a looming political deadline in Washington outweighed earlier upbeat economic data from Germany and China.
+The Dow Jones industrial average was down 0.33 percent, the S&P 500 was down 0.55 percent, and the Nasdaq Composite was down 0.6 percent.

-Apple Inc said it sold 9 million iPhone 5s and iPhone 5c models in their first three days on the market, the most successful iPhone launch ever.
+Apple sold 9 million iPhone 5s and iPhone 5c models in their first three days on the market, the most successful iPhone launch ever.

 Shares of Apple component suppliers also rose on the news.